MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/overview.md

 ### Need help with PowerShell?

-If you are unfamiliar with PowerShell, you may find an introduction to PowerShell helpful.
-To get started with PowerShell, see
-[Scripting with PowerShell](https://technet.microsoft.com/library/bb978526.aspx).
+If you are unfamiliar with PowerShell you may find an introduction to PowerShell helpful.
+To get started with PowerShell, see [Scripting with PowerShell](https://technet.microsoft.com/library/bb978526.aspx).

 You can also watch this video: